Ravencentric/ravencentric.github.io/content/projects.md

 [[PyPI]](https://pypi.org/project/pynyaa/)
 [[Docs]](https://ravencentric.cc/pynyaa/)

-AniList metadata wasn't the only thing my scripts needed, but unfortunately Nyaa does not offer any API.
+AniList metadata wasn't the only thing my scripts needed, but Nyaa does not offer any API.
 I looked around for existing libraries but didn't find anything satisfactory.

 So I wrote a small function that parsed the page for the few fields I needed.
-That worked for a while, but the function kept growing as I needed more and more metadata from Nyaa.
-Eventually it got messy enough that I decided to turn it into a standalone library.
+That worked for a while, but it kept growing as I needed more metadata from Nyaa.
+At some point it started hitting quirks of how the site represents things (a release can be both trusted and a remake, but since the panel only has a single color it ends up red), and eventually it got messy enough that I decided to turn it into a standalone library.

-The first release ended up with about ten dependencies (seven if you were on Python >= 3.11): things like pydantic, lxml, hishel for caching, and a few others.
-This wasn't really an issue for me at the time, but as I worked on more projects I developed a stronger stance against unnecessary dependencies and libraries that try to do too much.

-When I came back to this project, that was something I wanted to fix.
-For example, caching is better handled by passing a custom HTTP client configured however you like.
-And since the library already validates everything manually, pydantic ended up being little more than a fancy dataclass.
+The first release tried to do too much and ended up with about ten dependencies.
+It handled caching, parsed torrent files, used pydantic despite already validating everything by hand, and pulled in lxml when the standard library would have been enough.

-Later versions gradually removed most of these dependencies while also simplifying the codebase.
-These days it only depends on two packages regardless of Python version: a network stack (httpx) and an HTML parser (beautifulsoup4).
+That made it harder to use in different contexts, since it forced those decisions onto the user, so I started stripping those pieces out.
+These days it's a lightweight library that just focuses on parsing Nyaa pages, and only depends on two packages: a network stack (httpx) and an HTML parser (beautifulsoup4).

 At this point it covers pretty much every field Nyaa exposes and has completely replaced my original scraping code.
-It returns type-safe, structured objects and works in both sync and async code, and since I rely on it heavily in my own scripts it has also ended up fairly battle-tested against real-world cases.
+It returns type-safe, structured objects and works in both sync and async code.
+Since I rely on it heavily in my own scripts, it has also ended up fairly battle-tested against real-world cases.

 ### archivefile